Wat Misaka: College career

-After high school, Misaka continued his education at the same time that many other Japanese Americans were forced into internment camps.
+After high school, Misaka continued his education at the same time that many other Japanese-Americans were forced into internment camps.
 He attended Weber College, where he helped lead its basketball team to two championships.
 Misaka was named the Most Valuable Player of the 1942 junior college postseason tournament and, in 1943, he was named the Weber College athlete of the year.

 Misaka subsequently enrolled at the University of Utah and joined their Utes basketball team.
 The young team finished with an 18–3 record in the 1943–44 season.
 They were invited to both the NCAA tournament and the National Invitation Tournament (NIT).
 The team chose the latter because it was more prestigious at the time, and meant a trip to New York City.
-The team lost to Kentucky in the first round, but was given a chance to play in the NCAA tournament due to Arkansas's withdrawal because of a team accident.
+The team lost to Kentucky in the first round, but was given a chance to play in the NCAA tournament due to Arkansas' withdrawal because of a team accident.
 The team took advantage of this and won the tournament, winning the championship game over Dartmouth 42–40 in overtime.
 Two nights later, Misaka and his team played the NIT champions, St. John's, in an exhibition match at Madison Square Garden, where his team won 43–36.
 Misaka was later drafted for World War II and rose to the rank of staff sergeant.
 After two years, he returned to the University of Utah and rejoined the team.
-The team won their second national championship in four years.
-Because of their success, Utah was invited to the NIT championship tournament in New York.
-The team slid by the first two rounds before beating Kentucky 49–45 to capture the 1947 NIT championship title.
+While his teammates were guaranteed spots back on the team upon their return from deployments, he was required to try out again to be on the team.
+The team was in position to win their second national tournament in four years after being invited to the eight team NIT Tournament in New York.
+Utah's narrow victories in the first two rounds put them in the finals where they defeated Kentucky 49–45 to capture the 1947 NIT championship title.
 Misaka held Wildcats All-American guard Ralph Beard to a single point.

-On January 22, 2022, Misaka's number 20 jersey was honored by the Utah Utes.
+During his first few seasons with the Utes, Misaka was often met with boos whenever he was on the floor.
+Japan was at war against the United States, and Misaka became a target.
+Fortunately, his teammates had his back and were able to form a formidable bond.
+After the end of the war and as the team found more success on the court, however, Misaka was often the center of the fans' attention, with his unique background in contrast to the other players on the floor.
+The Utah team was later nicknamed "the Cinderella team" with their winning ways, despite often being the underdogs on paper.
+On January 22, 2022, Misaka's number 20 jersey was honored by the Utah Utes for his contributions towards a national championship alongside his courage battling against the discrimination he faced.